swapnilbaad/imageclassification-service/README.md

   - Downloads images from provided URLs.

 - **Client (`src/client.py`):**
-  - Parses a CSV file containing image URLs.
-  - Sends the URLs to the server.
+  - Parses a CSV file containing image URLs, Sends the URLs to the server.
   - Listens for and prints classification results.